 The NEPT Clinical Practice Protocols are for use by licensed NEPT providers for the triage and care of patients during non emergency transport and when providing first aid services at public events.
-The department is currently in the process of reviewing the protocols.
-A revised version of the protocols will be ready for publication later in 2011.

 Licensed NEPT providers can also provide First Aid stand by at public events.
 The stand-by services Frequently Asked Questions are designed to provide advice and clarification for event managers in Victoria wanting to provide first aid stand-by services at their events.

 Please contact the Policy Instruments and Compliance Unit if you require further general information regarding the Non-Emergency Patient Transport Act 2003, the NEPT Regulations or the Clinical Practice Protocols in Victoria.

 Telephone: (61 3) 9096 2164

 Patient acuity is now being captured as part of the NEPT booking process in the metropolitan region.
 From 1 June 2011, bookings for non emergency transport must include the following information:

 - Details of the patient acuity, consistent with the NEPT Regulations 2005;